 “I started like most on hospital radio (Crawley) and worked on local stations, Radio Mercury and Southern Sound FM, as a very bad presenter but learning and getting better with every howling mistake.
 I then was almost good enough to take my chances in London at Spectrum International Radio (amazing experience) and Jazz FM.
 I applied to Channel 4 and answered an ad in The Guardian for a training vacancy for a continuity announcer for the BBC, which I kind of feel I was born to do.
 So you can imagine how happy I was when I became a BBC TV announcer, without being thumped!
 I’m not sure of any Afro-Caribbean announcer before me – it’s quite probable I was the first permanent full-time black announcer.
 I joined Channel 4 after a short break from the Beeb and announced there for a couple of years before network directing on Channel 4.
 I also announced on Sky 3D which has now finished.”

-Paul went on to ask how teams were assigned to the channels: “It was all fairly straightforward: basically, if you sounded a bit young, hip and different or you had a spring in your step, then you went towards BBC Two, otherwise traditional-sounding voices were heard after 6pm to closedown on BBC One.
-I was the one who started name-checking the workers at the end of the night at closedown: ‘so from me Patrick Walker and my director Jo Dilks its goodnight; bless you for watching’.
+“It was all fairly straightforward: basically, if you sounded a bit young, hip and different or you had a spring in your step, then you went towards BBC Two, otherwise traditional-sounding voices were heard after 6pm to closedown on BBC One.
+I was the one who started name-checking the workers at the end of the night at closedown: ‘So from me Patrick Walker and my director Jo Dilks it’s goodnight; bless you for watching’.
 That kind of close was frowned upon by the bosses, so I had to stop!

 “I’ve lost touch with Mark Chapman – we were really good mates, as, compared to the others, we were a similar age, so we used to hang out a bit away from work but lost touch once he and I moved on.
 And I’m not in touch with the other names apart from seeing Isla Paton from time-to-time.
 I’ve finished for now working on the Channel 4 account where I worked with her a lot.
 I sadly did my last announcements on Sky 3D about 3 – 4 years ago.
 What a way to go!”